E. P. Taylor: Business

 Taylor described his consolidation approach as "trading pieces of paper for other pieces of paper."
 At times, he was so cash poor that a legend had him passing cheques back and forth between two bank accounts in Montreal and Toronto to meet payroll.
 He later recalled it as "a period of hectic finance."
 His liquidity situation eased after prohibition ended.
-After 1934, Taylor implemented a number of changes to make the brewing sales and marketing respectable, firing the old school "runners" who profited by selling to bootleggers, and replacing them with salesmen who were encouraged to become community leaders.
+After 1934, Taylor implemented a number of changes to make the brewing sales and marketing respectable by firing the old-school "runners" who profited by selling to bootleggers and replacing them with salesmen who were encouraged to become community leaders.
 He also consolidated the number of brands offered from over 100 to just six.

 Taylor became involved in the soft drink industry through the acquisition of brewers, who had diversified into soft drinks during prohibition.
 Unable to spin off the soft drinks at first, Taylor first worked on building them into a business suitable for sale.
 Taylor purchased control of the Canadian Orange Crush company and then taking control of its subsidiary Honey Dew.
 Honey Dew had multiple retail locations, which Taylor restyled and relocated to increase their profitability.
-This formed the core of his "food empire", that included over 100 stores by 1950 (not including his subsequent interest in Dominion grocery stores).
+That formed the core of his "food empire," which included over 100 stores by 1950 (not including his subsequent interest in Dominion grocery stores).
 Taylor spun off Honey Dew as a separate company, which later became Canadian Food Products.

 During World War II, Taylor was a volunteer executive in the Government of Canada's war effort.
 He was appointed by C. D. Howe, the Minister of Munitions and Supply, to the executive committee of the Department of Munitions and Supply and would be appointed by Winston Churchill to run the British Supply Council in North America.
 He came close to losing his life when, in December 1940, the ship he was on was torpedoed while crossing the Atlantic.
-At that time, regulations were such that convoys did not stop to rescue survivors of a sinking ship.
+At the time, regulations were such that convoys did not stop to rescue survivors of a sinking ship.
 Taylor and others, including Howe and Bill Woodward, were rescued by a merchant vessel that had lost its convoy.
-A destroyer appeared and gave permission to save them, circling the rescue to ward off any submarines.
+A destroyer appeared, gave permission to save them, and circled the rescue to ward off any submarines.

 In 1941, Taylor clashed with Mackenzie King, who had called for a wartime curtailment of beer drinking and advertising.
-Taylor sent a letter to the Ottawa Journal calling this position "un-British and therefore undemocratic".
+Taylor sent a letter to the Ottawa Journal calling that position "un-British and therefore undemocratic."